nargesbh/Histopathology-Image-Classification/README.md

 - [Contact](#contact)

 ## Introduction
 Welcome to the Deep Learning Image Classification Project!
 This repository contains code and information about various deep learning models for image classification.
-We have explored different model architectures and evaluated their performance on a specific dataset.
+I have explored different model architectures and evaluated their performance on a specific dataset.

 ## Project Overview
-In this project, we have:
+In this project, I have:

 - Explored various deep learning models for image classification.
 - Trained and evaluated these models on a custom dataset.